-- Sunday visitation for all patients is cancelled until further notice.
-Continued evaluation will be done to determine continuation as needed based on status/conditions of COVID-19.
+- Sunday visitation for all patients is canceled until further notice.
+Continued evaluation will be done to determine continuation as needed based on the status/conditions of COVID-19.

 - Open AA Meeting

 - The open AA meeting held on Sundays will be converted to a closed, internal meeting.
-Family, friends and alumni will not be allowed to attend during this period.
-Further evaluation will be done to determine continuation as needed based on status/conditions of COVID-19.
+Family, friends, and alumni will not be allowed to attend during this period.
+Further evaluation will be done to determine continuation as needed based on the status/conditions of COVID-19.

 - Family Program

-- The Brookdale Family Education Program will be cancelled until further notice.
-Further evaluation will be done to determine further cancellation as needed based on status/conditions of COVID-19.
+- The Brookdale Family Education Program will be canceled until further notice.
+Further evaluation will be done to determine further cancellation as needed based on the status/conditions of COVID-19.

 Additional Precautionary Measures

 - Social distancing in the cafeteria for meals

 - Temperature Check of employees or anyone entering the facility

 - Availability of gloves and masks for employees and patients